MicrosoftDocs/power-platform/power-platform/admin/connector-endpoint-filtering.md

 When a maker tries to connect their app, flow, or chatbot to a blocked endpoint, they will encounter a DLP error message.

 > [!WARNING]
 > Endpoint filtering rules are not enforced on environment variables, custom inputs, or any endpoint that is dynamically created at run-time.
 Only static endpoints are evaluated in the app, flow, or chatbot designers.
-For more information, see [].
+For more information, see [Known limitations](#known-limitations).

 > [!Important]
 > [!include [preview](../includes/cc-preview-features-definition.md)]